-In 2017, the Company repurchased treasury shares at \$76,890 (or 1,798 thousand shares) in order to protect the Company's integrity and shareholders' equity in accordance with the requirements under section 28(2) of the Securities and Exchange Act.
+In 2017, the Company repurchased treasury shares at \$76,800 (or 1,798 thousand shares) in order to protect the Company's integrity and shareholders' equity in accordance with the requirements under section 28(2) of the Securities and Exchange Act.
 A total of 1,798 thousand shares were to be cancelled via the Board of Directors held on March 25, 2020.
 March 26, 2020 is the date of cancellation.

-(p) Loss per share
+(p) Earnings (loss) per share

-(i) Basic loss per share
+(i) Basic earnings (loss) per share

-The calculation of basic loss per share at December 31, 2020 and 2019, was based on the loss attributable to ordinary shareholders of the Company and the weighted-average number of ordinary shares outstanding, calculated as follows:
+The calculation of basic earnings (loss) per share at December 31, 2021 and 2020, was based on the profit (loss) attributable to ordinary shareholders of the Company and the weighted-average number of ordinary shares outstanding, calculated as follows: